dotnet/machinelearning-samples/samples/csharp/getting-started/BinaryClassification_SentimentAnalysis/README.md

 ### 3. Evaluate model

 We need this step to conclude how accurate our model operates on new data.
-To do so, the model from the previous step is run against another dataset that was not used in training (`wikipedia-detox-250-line-test.tsv`).
+To do so, the model from the previous step is run against another dataset that was not used in training (trainTestSplit.TestSet).
 This dataset also contains known sentiments.

 `Evaluate()` compares the predicted values for the test dataset and produces various metrics, such as accuracy, you can explore.